CHRISTINE WALKDEN

 Christine then returned to college at Pershore and then onto Writtle college near Chelmsford before becoming a lecturer in Horticulture at Capel Manor in Enfield.
 A move to the Baby Bio Company pbi came next where she was an Advisory Manager for the garden products division.

-Christine works for many of the horticultural colleges, professional trade organisations and The Horticultural Correspondence College.
+Christine works for many of the horticultural colleges and professional trade organisations.

-Christine has led both garden tours and field trips throughout the world including Turkey, Kashmir, China, USA, Central Asia, S. Africa, the Mediterranean plus many European and East European countries.
-As a keen photographer, Christine illustrates her lectures and own work and holds an extensive library of wildflower and garden slides from around the world.
+Christine has led both garden tours and field trips throughout the world including Turkey, Iran, Kashmir, China, USA, Central Asia, S. Africa and the Mediterranean plus many European and East European countries.
+As a keen photographer, Christine illustrates her lectures and own work and holds an extensive library of wildflower and garden images from around the world.

 Back to home